igorkamyshev/tmembers/README.md

 ### Docs

-`tmembers` accepts two parameters — `channel` and `fallback` for translating.
+`tmembers` accepts two parameters — `channel` and `fallback`.
 If fetching will fail, it returns fallback value.
 Function returns Promise{number}.

 That's all.
 Enjoy!